• Skip to primary navigation

 Ingredients

-• 2 to 3 pounds whole free range chicken Or use chicken thighs and drumsticks
+• 2 to 3 pounds whole chicken (free range preferred) Or use chicken thighs and drumsticks

 • 1 whole yellow onion, peeled